multifreded/hv20/day17/README.md

 [vuls]: https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/

-In a [JSON Web Token] there are at least the following two methods to sign and verify a token: _RSA_ and _HMAC_.
+For a [JSON Web Token] there are at least two signing algorithms available:
+_RSA_ and _HMAC_

-With _HMAC_ the idea is that the signing key is kept secret and is used only by the server to verify authenticity.
+With _HMAC_ the idea is that the signing key is kept secret i.e. is available only to the server.
+As a consequence only the server can verify authenticity of a token.

 With _RSA_ the signing key is a secret private key and the verification key is a public key.
 Not only the server but everybody can verify the authenticity of